AgustinPalmaM/buda_api/README.md

  api_v1_spreads_polling GET  /api/v1/spreads/polling(.:format) api/v1/spreads#polling
 ```

-All the api endpoints are for public calls, so you don't need authentication to get the result
+All the api endpoints are for public calls, so you don't need authentication to get the result, the method for the four endpoints is GET

 The first endpoint is ```http://localhost:3000/api/v1/spreads/spread?market=btc-clp```, here we have to pass the valid market to get the current spread, the response is a the next hash